 Have a notebook and pencil ready to use if instructions, references, or names are given.
-If you have a folio of writings, drawings, or examples of your work, you may offer to leave it with the employer or send it later if she is interested.
+If you have a folio of writings, drawings, or examples of your work, you may offer to leave it now with the employer or send it later.